Strong chromatic index and Hadwiger number: A bound on strong clique number

-For four, suppose that there is a path $P$ in $\supp w$ of nontrivial length, one endpoint of which is connected to an odd cycle $C$ in $\supp w$, the other endpoint~$u$ of which is incident to no edge of $X'$ outside of $P$.
-Then define~$t(e)=2$ if~$e\in P$ is at odd distance away from~$u$, and~$t(e)=-2$ otherwise.
-Define~$t(e)=1$ if~$e\in C$ is at odd distance away from~$u$, and~$t(e)=-1$ otherwise.
+For case four, suppose that there is a path $P$ in $\supp w$ of nonzero length, one endpoint of which is connected to an odd cycle $C$ in $\supp w$, the other endpoint~$u$ of which is incident to no edge of $\supp w$ outside of $P$.
+Let $e_0$ be the unique edge of $P$ that is incident to $u$.
+Then define~$t(e)=-2$ if~$e\in P$ is at even distance from~$e_0$, and~$t(e)=2$ otherwise.
+Define~$t(e)=1$ if~$e\in C$ is at even distance from~$e_0$, and~$t(e)=-1$ otherwise.
+Furthermore, set $t(e)=0$ if $e\notin P \cup C$.
 In this case, $X_t=\{u\}$, so~\ref{it:t:degree1} is part of our assumptions and~\ref{it:t:stable} is trivially satisfied.

-Let us assume now that $\supp w$ contains none of the structures above.
+From now on we can assume that $\supp w$ contains none of the four structures described in the four cases above (otherwise we are done).
+From this, we will directly derive a decomposition as in~(\ref{dec:w}).
 The odd cycles in $\supp w$ are edge-disjoint, for otherwise case one holds.
 A connected component of the graph $(V, \supp w)$ cannot contain two odd cycles as otherwise case two holds.
 Moreover, a connected component of $(V, \supp w)$ that contains a vertex incident to only one edge of~$\supp w$ is composed of a single edge, for otherwise case three or four holds.
-This verifies Property~\ref{itm:red3}.
+This verifies that $w$ satisfies Property~\ref{itm:red3}.